 Next on this Xian itinerary is a tight, typically Chinese, market bustling with activity with side streets and hundreds of stalls to see.
 You can easily spend two hours wandering around taking in the culture, which is unique this far east in China.

 After spending time looking around you can choose to eat in the Muslim quarter, as by now you would have smelt the street food for some time or you can venture into the more western influenced built up areas to sample more stereotypical Chinese cuisine.
 I won’t recommend places to eat as simply put we just snacked on street food all day so did not sit down for a meal.

 If I’m honest this day knackered me out so we did not go crazy ‘drinking’ in the night life of Xi’an, but even after how much you can get done in one day there is still time to head out and socialise.

 The area surrounding the drum and bell tower is totally illuminated at night and has all of the best known bars, restaurants and general night time activities you might want to experience.

 We were quite lucky as the hostel we stayed in (Alley Youth Hostel) was very much geared towards backpackers, in the sense of playing films, having books to read and a pool table ready to play on.
 We were also invited to an English workshop where people from all over the world came to chat in a relaxed atmosphere to improve their English so it was nice to meet new people and get a couple of free drinks in too!

 Have you been to Xi’an?
 Were you on a time schedule like us?
+Do you have a Xian itinerary that is longer than 24 hours?
 Please share your experiences and comments below!